 Although most of the first growth forests in the Plan Area have long since been harvested, second growth forests are now in various stages of maturity.
 This Plan supports the protection of forest lands for silviculture in the same manner as agricultural lands are protected for agriculture, and also supports protection of significant forest lands for conservation purposes.
-Where policies in this section relate to matters beyond the jurisdiction of
+Where policies in this section relate to matters beyond the jurisdiction of the Regional District, they serve only as broad objectives to help guide senior governments and private forest landowners in decisions for the management of forest lands.

 - Ensure the Area's forest lands are managed on a sustained yield basis and are protected against activities that may disrupt their renewable resource potential. - 2.
-Support sustainable forestry practices. - 3.
-Support the Area's forest lands availability for recreational enjoyment and education. - Encourage best use of FireSmart recommendations to reduce susceptibility of buildings and property to wildfire.
+Support sustainable forestry practices. - Support the Area's forest lands availability for recreational enjoyment and education. - Encourage best use of FireSmart recommendations to reduce susceptibility of buildings and property to wildfire.